 White people ended legal chattel slavery.

-It’s rather self-serving to claim that “white people” ended legal chattel slavery in the United States (much less ended chattel slavery, period), given that the overwhelming majority of blacks in the U.S. could not vote, could not run for political office, and, in every other way conceivable, were excluded from institutional power.
-Moreover, even as some white people were laboring to put an end to slavery, many others were fighting to preserve it.
+It's rather self-serving to claim that "white people" ended legal chattel slavery in the United States (much less ended chattel slavery, period), given that the overwhelming majority of Blacks in the U.S. could not vote, could not run for political office, and, in every other way conceivable, were excluded from institutional power.
+Moreover, even as some white people were laboring to put an end to slavery, many other white people were fighting to preserve it.